 For Italian gas bottles, you will need a different regulator, available from most DIY or camping shops.

 Motorhome Stops in Italy

 Motorhome aires in Italy (called aree di sosta) do not always have motorhome service facilities to empty your toilet cassette and many do not have access to potable water.
-Lots will charge extra for a hot shower.
+Lots of Italian motorhome aires will charge extra for a hot shower, where one is available.

-You will often pay the same rate as a good campsite, upwards of €25 per night (out of season) so make sure you check what you’re getting for the price before committing.
+You will often pay the same rate at a sosta as a good campsite, upwards of €25 per night (out of season) so make sure you check what you’re getting for the price before committing.